B-Soumya/GenAI_Projects/README.md

 # GenAI_Projects

-## Project 1: 🧬 Curie – Scientific Research Assistant for Medical & Pharma PDFs
+## Project 1: 🧬 Curie – Scientific Research AI Assistant
 Curie is an AI-powered research assistant built using Streamlit, designed specifically for researchers, medical professionals, and data scientists working with medical and pharmaceutical PDF documents.
 This smart app lets you:
 ✅ Summarize lengthy scientific PDFs